You’ve seen them. You’ve heard them. You’ve watched them in action.

 Self-Reporting by Influencers

 Get the influencers you’ve hired to report his or her numbers to you.
-This could be the number of fans reached, number of page views on your campaign blog posts, or number of clicks to your landing page.
+This could be the number of fans reached, the number of page views on your campaign blog posts, or the number of clicks to your landing page.

 Use UTM Parameters on Google URL Builder and Google Analytics